Key Concepts

 UPSC Mains GS1 — Important Question Types:

-• 2020 Mains: "Rock-cut architecture represents the culmination of early Indian architectural experiments.
+• 2020 Mains: "The rock-cut architecture represents one of the most important sources of our knowledge of early Indian art and history.
 Discuss."
-(15 marks)
+(10 marks)

 • 2025 Mains: "The sculptors filled the Chandella artform with resilient vigor and breadth of life.
 Elucidate."
 (Khajuraho — Nagara style)